 For the properties that you select, we will provide an estimate of property valuation that is based upon comparable properties.
 We strategize with our buyers to determine bidding strategy in light of what is going on currently in the market.
 We will develop negotiation tactics depending upon the property, location, and current market conditions.

 We will prepare an analysis of comparable properties, similar to the comparable market analysis (CMA) used by a seller, in determining the offering price.
 Our analysis will focus on the most recent closed sales data for neighboring apartments in buildings with similar characteristics.
-We will provide all the latest data that you need to make a decision—closed sales analysis, average listing discount for the quarter, current market conditions, latest average price per square foot, trends, etc. From all of this data and market information, we will distill an opening offer price.
+We will provide all the latest data that you need to make a decision—closed sales analysis, average listing discount for the quarter, current market conditions,

 STEP 8 MAKE AN OFFER AND NEGOTIATE